Sevilla Andalusia, Spain Travel Guide

 A large, beautiful park with Plaza de Españan and Plaza de América, exotic plants and fountains.

-Lush gardens adjacent to the Alcázar and Santa Cruz quarter, with palm trees, fountains, and monuments.
+Lush gardens beside the Alcázar and Santa Cruz quarter, with palm trees, fountains, and monuments.

 Flows through Seville, boat tours and riverside walks.

-Closest beaches on the Atlantic coast (Matalascañas, Mazagón), about an hour's drive.
+Closest beaches on the Atlantic coast (Matalascañas, Mazagón), approximately one hour's drive.

 UNESCO World Heritage site, home to diverse birdlife and Iberian lynx, a day trip.